fionacarson/fionacarson.github.io/index.md

 #### KPIs
 The following KPIs were chosen, the relevant datasets were analysed and the results displayed on the dashboard:
-- Hospital admissions by age, deprivation, medical speciality and admission type: captures who is being admitted to hospital and why.
+- Hospital admissions by age, deprivation, medical speciality and admission type
-- A&E admission times within 4 hour target: indicates how quickly patients are being attended to once presenting at A&E.
+- A&E admission times within 4 hour target
-- Waiting lists: a measure of the rate at which patients are being processed through the system.
+- Waiting lists
-- COVID admissions: captures the lingering impact of COVID on NHS resources.
+- COVID admissions
-- Bed occupancy: a measure of capacity and the ability of health care system to deal with a rise in patient levels.
+- Bed occupancy
-- Length of stay (of patient in hospital): another measure of capacity - the longer the stay, the fewer patients can be attended to over a period.
+- Length of stay (of patient in hospital)
-- Delayed discharge bed days by age and reason for delay: a capacity measure of patients in hospital who are medically fit to leave.
+- Delayed discharge bed days by age and reason for delay

 #### Key Findings
 - The rate of discharging patients from hospital has slowed considerably - delayed bed days are close to 30% higher than pre-pandemic.